cometbft/cometbft/docs/explanation/core/proposer-based-timestamps.md

 delay for a `Proposal` message to reach all participants.
 As `Proposal` messages are fixed-size, this delay should not depend, a priori, on the size of proposed blocks.
-But it does depend on the number of nodes in the network and latency of their connections.
+But it does depend on the number of nodes in the network, the latency of their connections, and the level of congestion in the network.

 ### `FeatureParams.PbtsEnableHeight`